 Limitations to Alternate Transportation: Requests for multiple pick up and drop off locations that are not on a regular schedule cannot be accommodated.
 Students may not choose where to be picked up or dropped off.
 Requests for alternate week changes cannot be accommodated.
 Temporary changes (less than one month) must be in the form of a note to the school on the date of the requested change.

-Request forms for alternate transportation are available under the Resources Links.
+Request forms for alternate transportation are available on the Forms and Links tab.

 1220 SW Walnut Street,